Tickets for LeeStock 2017 are on sale from a secure, safe and reputable ticketing agency.

 Returning for 2017, LeeStock will host its popular family area.

-This year you will find face painting, bouncy castles, arts and crafts, raffle prizes and loads of fun and games, available throughout the weekend.
+This year you’ll find face painting, bouncy castles, arts and crafts, raffle prizes and lots of fun and games, available throughout the weekend.

 Last year our family friendly area was such a success that we had to make it a permanent addition to the festival.
 Your children will be kept busy and entertained whilst you listen to all of our great acts.

-In 2016 the family area was sponsored by Drage and Tozer Opticians from Sudbury, to help celebrate their successful 20 years of business.
-We’d like to thank them for their support.
+This year the family area will be sponsored by Drage & Tozer Opticians from Sudbury.
+We’d like to thank them for their support and also congratulate them on over 20 years of business.
 Visit www.drageandtozer.co.uk to find out about their excellent range of services and frames.

-The Family Area will host all types of entertainment including:
+The Family Area will host many types of entertainment including:

 At long last, on your request, LeeStock has onsite camping!